junxit/us-congress-bills-119/metadata.md

 - 2025-03-04 — Mr. Smith (MO) moved to suspend the rules and pass the bill.
 - 2025-03-04 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H962-963)
 - 2025-03-04 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H962-963)
+- 2025-03-05 — Received in the Senate and Read twice and referred to the Committee on Finance.